 It’s a pretty epic time to be a Red Sox fan.
 Last night, for the 15th time this season, they completed a series sweep.
 They’ve had the most wins in baseball for at least 90% of the season.
 They’re 101-46, the best record in baseball, and their best record in over 70 years.

-Despite the Red Sox being one of the oldest and most storied teams in baseball, they only have four seasons in which they won 100 or more games.
+Despite being one of the oldest and most storied teams in baseball, the Red Sox only have four seasons in which they won 100 or more games.
 It’s not surprising; in 126 years of MLB, it’s happened 100 times.
 Unsurprisingly, the Yankees have the most, with 19 seasons.
 But plenty of teams have never even reached the milestone, making it all the more exciting for Boston fans to be witnessing it now.

 Here’s what the baseball world looked like every time the Red Sox finished the season with 100 or more wins: